National Council for the Reduction of Armaments: Mobilization to support the treaty

 The National Council for the Reduction of Armaments coordinated activities among the constituent organizations to support the negotiations in Washington.
 It also coordinated a speaker's bureau that provided speakers throughout the country to address mass meetings and exhort audiences to support the treaty negotiations.
 It also acted as a clearing house of literature supporting disarmament and arms production reduction.
 An important book that the Council promoted was Will Irwin's The Next War (1921).
 This book argued that if there is another war fought, given the new military technologies that developed in the war (submarines, airplanes and gas), a next war would result in the collapse of civilization.

 The National Council organized surveys and petitions to support the naval arms reduction talks in Washington.
 The Council worked in coordination with allies in the Senate.
 In addition to Senator Borah they also corresponded with the Senatorial Advisory Committee.
 This committee was established to gauge public sentiment for the treaty negotiations.
 By 15 December 1921 this committee had received resolutions and correspondence from12,000,000 people.
 Overwhelmingly these supported naval arms reductions.

-The National Council for the Reduction of Armaments was able to arouse and chanel American public opinion to support the Washington Naval Arms Limitation Treaty.
+The National Council for the Reduction of Armaments was able to arouse and channel American public opinion to support the Washington Naval Arms Limitation Treaty.
 This treaty, known as the 5-power treaty passed the Senate without opposition on 6 February 1922.